Comparisons12 min read

 Pros Cons

-Intuitive interface, fast adoption Less customizable than Salesforce at the deepest level
+Intuitive interface, teams adopt it quickly Less customizable than Salesforce at the deepest level

-Excellent free CRM tier Marketing contacts pricing can escalate quickly
+Excellent free CRM tier Marketing contacts pricing can add up fast

-Native marketing + sales + service alignment Reporting less powerful than Salesforce at enterprise scale
+Native marketing + sales + service alignment Reporting is less powerful than Salesforce at enterprise scale

 Lower total cost of ownership Fewer integrations than Salesforce

-Great onboarding and free training (HubSpot Academy) Enterprise features are relatively newer (less battle-tested)
+Great onboarding and free training (HubSpot Academy) Enterprise features are newer (less time-tested)

-Breeze AI tools are practical and accessible Advanced workflow automation has some limitations
+Breeze AI tools are practical and accessible Advanced workflow automation has limitations

 Who Should Choose Salesforce?

-• You're a mid-market or enterprise company with 100+ users and complex organizational structures
+• You're a mid-market or enterprise company with 100+ users and complicated organizational structures

-• Your sales process is highly customized with multiple approval workflows, territory management, and CPQ needs
+• Your sales process is highly customized with multiple approval workflows, territory management, and CPQ requirements

-• You operate in a regulated industry (healthcare, financial services, government) that requires advanced security and compliance features
+• You operate in a regulated industry (healthcare, finance, government) needing advanced security and compliance

-• You have (or can hire) dedicated Salesforce admins and don't mind investing in implementation
+• You have (or can hire) dedicated Salesforce admins and can invest in implementation

-• You need deep integrations with niche industry-specific tools available on AppExchange
+• You need deep integrations with niche industry tools only available on AppExchange

-• Your organization already runs on Salesforce and switching costs would outweigh benefits
+• Your organization already runs Salesforce and switching would cost more than staying

-• You want cutting-edge AI capabilities with Agentforce's autonomous agents embedded in complex enterprise workflows
+• You want the latest AI features with Agentforce's autonomous agents built into complex workflows

 Try Salesforce